 When you get into a relationship, you think that this will be the best thing ever.
 You and your partner will have a wholesome, fulfilling relationship where you will have mutual respect, love, and trust.
 Honestly, that is amazing, and we hope that you continue working towards making it that.
+Sometimes, though jealousy in a relationship can pop up and derail all those good feelings.

 Psychologists have tried researching why humans get jealous.
 Many studies show that jealousy is negatively correlated with self-esteem.
 If you have low self-esteem, it is likely to affect your relationship if you become jealous of your partner.
 Your critical inner voice sows seeds of self-doubt and suspicion that eventually projects into your relationships.